dynatrace-extensions/dynatrace-extensions-vscode/docs/_documentation/2_cmd_05_build-extension.md

    using your developer credentials.
 The resulting signature along with the archive are added to a final `.zip` archive which is the extension package.

-3. If the Copilot is connected to an environment, the package is sent to Dynatrace for validation.
+3. If the add-on is connected to an environment, the package is sent to Dynatrace for validation.
 Any validation errors are communicated in an Output Channel (within your) editor window and the workflow terminates.
 Valid packages are moved to the `dist` folder of your workspace.